rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

  - ERASE_REMOTE_MASTER : Erase remote bodies in the master subdomain or keep them as unbounded ?
 Useful for fast merge.
  - OPTIMIZE_COM, USE_CPP_MPI : Use optimized communication functions and MPI functions from :yref:`Subdomain` class
  - YADE_TIMING : Report timing statistics, prints time spent in communications, collision detection and other operations.
- - DISTRIBUTED_INSERT : Bodies are created and inserted by each subdomain.
+ - DISTRIBUTED_INSERT : Bodies are created and inserted by each subdomain, used for distributed scene construction.
  - DOMAIN_DECOMPOSITION : If true, the bisection decomposition algorithm is used to assign bodies to the workers/subdomains.
+ - MINIMAL_INTERSECTIONS : Reduces the size of position/velocity communications (at the end of the colliding phase, we can exclude those bodies with no interactions besides body<->subdomain from intersections).
  - REALLOCATE_FREQUENCY : if > 0, bodies are migrated between subdomains for efficient load balancing.
+ - REALLOCATE_MINIMAL : Intersections are minimized before reallocations, hence minimizing the number of reallocated bodies
+ - USE_CPP_REALLOC : Use optimized C++ functions to perform body reallocations
  - FLUID_COUPLING : Flag for coupling with OpenFOAM.

 Various remarks
 _______________